 When people think of a Doberman Pinscher, they usually think of an imposing guard dog.
 Although their protective instinct still serves them well as guard dogs, the Doberman is also prized for search and rescue work, work as a police or military dog, and as a beloved family pet.

-This dog breed is one of the most protective and powerful in the world.
+One of the facts about Doberman Pinschers is that they are one of the most protective and powerful in the world.
 They also bond closely with their families and are loving and affectionate dogs.
 They are highly intelligent and have a strong will.

 7. German Shepherd